ICT for Peace Foundation

 Network security, cyberconflict, and warfare

-In 2011, ICT4Peace called for a code of conduct and for norms of responsible state behaviour and confidence- building measures for an open, secure, and peaceful cyberspace, and encouraged all stakeholders to work together to identify new cyber threats and develop solutions and agreements at national and global levels.
+In 2011, ICT4Peace called for a code of conduct and norms of responsible state behaviour and confidence-building measures for open, secure, and peaceful cyberspace, and encouraged all stakeholders to work together to identify new cyber threats and develop solutions and agreements at national and global levels.
 In particular, it advocated against the increasing militarisation of cyberspace.
-ICT4Peace has supported international negotiations at the UN Governmental Group of Experts (UN GGE) and the Open-Ended Working Groups (OEWG I and II) in New York, as well as at the Organization for Security and Cooperation in Europe (OSCE), the Association of Southeast Asian Nations (ASEAN), the Organization of American States (OAS), and the African Union (AU) with policy recommendations and multiple publications and workshops.
-In 2014, ICT4Peace launched its capacity-building programmes and in 2020 created The ICT4Peace Academy, in particular for policymakers and diplomats from developing and emerging economies to enable them to develop and implement their national cybersecurity strategies, building computer emergency response teams (CERTS) and meaningfully engage in the UN GGE and in the OEWG I 20192021 and OEWG II 2021– 2025, but also in bilateral and regional negotiations.
+ICT4Peace supported international negotiations at the UN Governmental Group of Experts (UN GGE) and the Open-Ended Working Groups (OEWG I and II) in New York, as well as at the Organization for Security and Co-operation in Europe (OSCE), the Association of Southeast Asian Nations (ASEAN), the Organization of American States (OAS), and the African Union (AU) with policy recommendations and multiple publications and workshops.
+In 2014, ICT4Peace launched its capacity-building programmes and in 2020 created the ICT4Peace Academy, in particular for policymakers and diplomats from developing and emerging economies to enable them to develop and implement their national cybersecurity strategies, build computer emergency response teams (CERTS) and meaningfully engage in the UN GGE and the OEWG I 2019–2021 and OEWG II 2021– 2025, but also in bilateral and regional negotiations.

-ICT4Peace has highlighted emerging concerns and suggested governance solutions in the fields of artificial intelligence (AI), lethal autonomous weapons systems (LAWS), and peace time threats.
+ICT4Peace has highlighted emerging concerns and suggested governance solutions in the fields of AI, lethal autonomous weapons systems (LAWS), and peacetime threats.

 Capacity development

-Regretfully, institution and capacity building in the area of ICTs for peaceful purposes and peace and security in cyberspace are not sufficiently recognised as a development issue and/or treated as a development priority by the development community, development partners, or by the millennium development goals (MDGs) or sustainable development goals (SDGs).
+Regretfully, institution and capacity building in the ICT area for peaceful purposes and peace and security in cyberspace has not been sufficiently recognised as a development issue and/or treated as a development priority by the development community, development partners, or the MDGs or SDGs.

-ICT4Peace also published a thought piece on Digitization: Curse or Blessing for the Bottom Billion, in which the case for more cybersecurity capacity building in the context of development cooperation is made.
+ICT4Peace has also published a thought piece on Digitisation: Curse or Blessing for the Bottom Billion, which makes the case for more cybersecurity capacity building in the context of development cooperation.

 Content policy

 In the area of online content policy, ICT4Peace is engaged in activities related to the use of the internet for misinformation, disinformation, defamation, and hate speech.
-In today’s information society, the dissemination of false information can have devastating consequences, ranging from violent terrorist attacks to interference in elections, to unnecessary illness, such as in the current pandemic.
-ICT4Peace’s research and publications on misinformation, and hate speech looks at the role of social media and other online platforms/apps in spreading mis/disinformation online.
+In today’s information society, the dissemination of false information can have devastating consequences, ranging from violent terrorist attacks to interference in elections to major health crises, as was the case with the COVID-19 pandemic.
+ICT4Peace’s research and publications on misinformation and hate speech look at the role of social media and other online platforms/apps in spreading mis/disinformation online.

 Human rights principles

-ICT4Peace has been active in the area of ICTs and human rights, publishing papers, delivering workshops, and supporting other actors to address the human rights implications of digital technologies.
+ICT4Peace has been active in the area of ICTs and human rights, publishing papers, delivering workshops, and supporting other actors in addressing the human rights implications of digital technologies.
 It coined the term ‘digital human security’.

-Many innovations are designed with the embedded gender, and other biases of their creators, and even the most helpful technologies remain inaccessible to those who would benefit the most from them, including women, girls, and socioeconomically marginalised populations.
-ICT4Peace is working with gender-focused non-governmental organisations (NGOs) to address gender biases in ICTs.
+Many innovations are designed with the embedded gender and other biases of their creators, and even the most helpful technologies remain inaccessible to those who would benefit the most from them, including women, girls, and socioeconomically marginalised populations.
+ICT4Peace is working with gender-focused NGOs to address gender biases in ICTs.

 AI promises to change the very nature of our society, transforming our conflict zones and ushering in a new socio-economic era.
 While the potential benefits are tremendous, so are the potential risks.
-This requires careful analysis to inform policy decisions on international and international levels.
+This requires careful analysis to inform policy decisions at the international and national levels.
 Since 2017, ICT4Peace has carried out research, published policy papers, and contributed to international discussions on AI, ethical, and political perspectives on emerging digital technologies.

 Social media channels